slosse/mgo-slosse/README.md

 # MGO

-This project is made for the React JS Course of Coder House.
-Is a E-Commerce web app.
+This is the final project of React JS Courde from  Coder House.
+It is an E-Commerce web app.

 The project uses Bootstrap and Rect Router.